-That was the case in Week 2 of the NCAA Division III Women’s Cross Country National Coaches’ Poll that was released on Wednesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+Here is the newest edition of the NCAA Division III Women’s Cross Country National Coaches’ Poll, released on Wednesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
 Multiple teams shifted between Week 1 and Week 2, including seven of the top-10 programs 30 overall throughout the ranks.

 NCAA Division III — Women's Cross Country